-Although the City will not seek State funding for its CSO projects in the 2017 Session, it is likely to do so beginning in 2018.
+Although the City does not plan to seek State funding for its CSO projects in the 2017 Session, it is likely to do so beginning in 2018.
 State funding of CSO projects has been provided to Lynchburg and Richmond.

 2. Airbnb.